entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 $$ f(\vec x) = \sum_i^n \sum_j^n Q_{ij} x_ix_j,$$

 where $Q$ is a matrix that encodes the whole problem.
+Therefore, your task is to find the expression for the $Q_{ij}$ for any given graph and $k$ colors.

 !!! info "For the curious"
     QUBO stands for quadratic unconstrained binary optimization.
 You can check out the [what-is-a-qubo](/docs/problems/what-is-a-qubo.md) to learn more about it and see some examples.